anand0xff/fourieroptics_stsci/README.md

 Look at these questions individually, think about them and/or attempt them.
 It could be very helpful for you to get together in groups or subgroups before class 4 and discuss the details amonsgt yourselves.
 Some of you have more knowledge of coronagraphs than others, so please share your understanding.

 Find the definition of a Band Limited function.
-This is used in the perfect []Band-Limited coronagraph](http://iopscience.iop.org/article/10.1086/339625/meta).
+This is used in the perfect [Band-Limited coronagraph](http://iopscience.iop.org/article/10.1086/339625/meta).

 Understand how the two graphical derivations in Fig. 2 of the paper [Aberration leak](https://ui.adsabs.harvard.edu/#abs/2005ApJ...634.1416S) work.
 One is a classical Lyot coronagraph, the other is a band-limited Lyot coronagraph.